naba-runnn/cryptonite_taskphase_nabarunn/LL_pondering_paths.md

 process:

-    * tried running /challenge/run, but it said it needed and argument
+    * tried running /challenge/run, but it said it needed an argument
     * executed /challenge/run but with an argument ~/.
     * terminal said it wrote the file to the location and read it, but it showed nothing
     * tried several things including using mkdir, cat but nothing worked
     * finally tried running /challenge/run with argument ~/x with an arbitrary file x, which then gave me the flag